 We all do it.
 From drinking a cup of coffee (or a margarita) while you work to munching on crunchy snacks as you watch Netflix, your laptop is always in danger when food or drinks are nearby.

 Be extra careful when you’re traveling and a long way from the nearest repair store.
-Crumbs can sneakily end up under computer keys, which can cause circuitry damage, invite small bugs, and stop keys from working.
+Crumbs can sneakily end up inside your laptop keyboard, which can cause circuitry damage, invite small bugs, and stop keys from working.
 Liquid near laptops is always a bad thing, but if you can’t avoid it, at least be prepared.

 Even a relatively small amount of weight on the top of a laptop can damage the screen or internals.
 Don’t put heavy items on your laptop, and when it’s packed away, try to ensure other bags and packages don’t end up on top of it.